 - Mental anguish

-The compensation you receive in Indiana may be affected by your contribution to the truck accident.
+Your contribution to the truck accident may affect the compensation you receive in Indiana.
 Indiana is a comparative fault state, meaning that if you are found to be 51 percent or more at fault for the collision, you will be barred from receiving compensation.
 However, if you contributed to the collision but are not found to be 51 percent or more at fault, you can receive compensation, which your assigned fault will reduce.
 For example, if you are awarded $100,000 in compensation and are found to be 20 percent at fault for the collision, the maximum amount you can receive from the other liable parties is $80,000.

 Statute of Limitations for Truck Accidents

 The Indiana statute of limitations allows a two-year timeframe to file a lawsuit against the at-fault party.
-This means that you have two years from the date of the collision to file your personal injury lawsuit.
+You have two years from the collision date to file your personal injury lawsuit.
 If you file after that, your case may be dismissed because the statutory period has expired.

 Contact Custy Law Firm | Accident & Injury Lawyers

 You are entitled to pursue compensation if you were injured in a truck accident because of another person’s wrongdoing.
 The experienced attorneys of Custy Law Firm | Accident & Injury Lawyers have helped recover millions of dollars in compensation for injured parties.
 We are ready to put our knowledge to work for you.